Mohaymen-ICT/Mohaymen.GiteaClient/README.md

 Mohaymen.GiteaClient is a nuget package for connecting and using gitea apis.

 :warning:
-In order to create tag in pipeline it needs your commit to starts with eighter "fix:" or "feat:"
+In order to create tag in pipeline, your merge commit needs to start with eighter "fix:" for fix changes or "feat:" for feature changes.